realratchet/L2JLisvus/README.md

 To clone and add project to workspace, click on `File -> Import -> Git -> Projects from Git -> Clone URI` and paste project URI.
 To add a local repository to workspace, click on `File -> Import -> General -> Projects from Folder or Archive` and select directory to import.
 Then, click Finish.

+### Visual Studio Code
+For this editor, I suggest that you install `Extension Pack for Java` extension.
+Hit `git clone https://gitlab.com/TheDnR/l2j-lisvus.git` in your CLI.
+Once you have cloned repository, go to editor and click `File -> Open Folder` and select `l2j-lisvus` folder.

 ### Sublime Text 3
 For this editor, the basic packages I suggest you to install are `SublimeLinter` along with its javac extension, `FileManager`, `GitSavvy`, and a terminal of your choice (e.g. `Terminus`).
 Hit `git clone https://gitlab.com/TheDnR/l2j-lisvus.git` in your CLI.
 Once you have cloned repository, navigate to `l2j-lisvus` folder and execute `l2j-lisvus.sublime-project` file.

+**Note:** In Windows, linter of both editors will be quite slow to apply syntax highlighting.
+That is because project has so many files.
+If you plan on using files for development purposes, do yourself a favor and start using a linux distro.

 ## Usage
 Builds are created using Ant builder.
 Both `core` and `datapack` folders contain a `build.xml` file for Ant to export build packages.